flaviahotts/save-my-places-frontend/README.md

 # Save My Places App (frontend)

-This project was developed with MERN stack as part of the Web Development Bootcamp.<br>
+This project was developed with MERN stack (MongoDB, Espress, React and Node) as part of the Web Development Bootcamp.<br>
 < Currently work in progress >

 ### Backend code